 Each pregnancy is different and the foods you eat can contribute to the symptoms you are experiencing.
 As always, it is highly recommended to consult a certified prenatal nutritionist who will help you address your specific condition.

 2. Avoid foods and drinks that are not recommended

-There are foods and beverages you can safely take and there are some you should avoid.
+There are foods and beverages you can safely consume, and there are some you should avoid.
 Your doctor may encourage you to eat as much as you want if weight loss is evident, but it doesn’t mean you can eat any kind of food.
 Again, the types of food that you can eat depends on your symptoms and medical condition.

 3. Take vitamins for you and your baby